dongmeic/MPO_Data_Portal/PopulationData/README.md

 4. Visualize data

 Read the shapefile in Tableau.
 Create the map and plots following the 'Communities of Concern' dashboard settings.
 The dashboard "Lane_Douglas.twb" is saved at T:\Data\CENSUS\ACS20152019\TitleVI\others\processed.

+## A data request on Lane County Title VI on May 30, 2023

+Data is available from the MPO Title VI work.
+The map is available [here](https://arcg.is/0CGzOT).

 ## Steps for the demographic data updates